Freight Shipping from Boston to Houston

 How much does it cost to ship freight from Boston to Houston?

-Full truckload (FTL) rates from Boston, MA to Houston, TX currently range from $4,483-$5,525 for a standard dry van load over the 2,085-mile route.
+Full truckload (FTL) rates from Boston, MA to Houston, TX currently range $4,483-$5,525 (roughly $2.17-$2.65 per mile over 2,085 miles).
 LTL shipments typically cost $1,347-$2,172 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boston to Houston?